Perfume (British band): History

 When Blab Happy split up, singer/guitarist Mick McCarthy and bassist Tony Owen recruited John Waddington to form Perfume, initially releasing records on their own "Aromasound" label.
 Beginning with scented limited edition vinyl, they enjoyed a string of Indie Top 10 hits.
-Their first release was "Yoga/Perfume” in December 1993, the white label was played repeatedly on Radio 1 by Steve Lamacq and Jo Whiley who still champion the band to this day.
-Second single "Young/Annointed” (which was also perfume-scented) appeared in April 1994.
+Their first release was "Yoga/Perfume” in December 1993, the white label was played repeatedly on Radio 1 by Steve Lamacq and Jo Whiley.
+Second single "Young/Anointed” (which was also perfume-scented) appeared in April 1994.
 Third single "Lover" was picked up on by BBC Radio One DJ's Steve Lamacq and Jo Whiley (the latter getting the band in to record a session for her show).

-The next two singles stormed the Indie Top 10, Lover (Steve Lamacq’s Single of the Week) and Yesterday Follows You established the band as radio favourites and NME and Melody Maker did full features on the band including What’s going On the NME stereo Top 10.
-The video for Yesterday Follows You was featured on ITV Chart Show and the next headline tour saw shows sell out all over the UK.
-Perfume recorded songs at BBC Maida Vale for a week long Session for Steve Lamacq and Jo Whiley.
+The next two singles stormed the Indie Top 10: "Lover" (Steve Lamacq’s Single of the Week) and "Yesterday Follows You" established the band as radio favourites and NME and Melody Maker did full features on the band including What's going On the NME stereo Top 10.
+The video for "Yesterday Follows You" was featured on ITV's Chart Show and their next headline tour saw shows sell out all over the UK.
+Perfume recorded songs at BBC Maida Vale for a week long session for Steve Lamacq and Jo Whiley.